panoply/syncify/readme.md

 # @liquify/syncify

-Fast, extensible and superior alternative Shopify [theme kit](https://shopify.github.io/themekit/) tool.
+The fast, extensible and superior alternative Shopify CLI [theme kit](https://shopify.github.io/themekit/) tool.
 Syncify applies an intuitive approach for theme development that extends upon your existing build tools.
-It ships with a powerful and informative CLI, hot reloading of assets and views, supports multiple storefront theme synchronization with watch, upload, download and metafield capabilities included.
+It ships with a powerful and informative CLI, hot reloading, asset transformations, multiple storefront theme synchronization with watch, upload, download and metafield capabilities plus a whole lot more.

 **Syncify exists as part of the [Liquify](https://liquify.dev) project**

 ### Key Features

-- Upload, download and watch multiple storefronts and/or themes.
+- Watch, upload, download and export multiple storefronts and themes.
+- Intelligent path mapping capabilities for custom directory structures.
-- Hot reloading support for assets and views.
+- Live hot reloading support for assets and views.
 - Clear, concise, informative and beautiful CLI logging.
-- Supports HTML + Liquid and JSON minification.
+- Liquid/HTML and JSON minification support.
-- An elegant directory based metafields sync approach using JSON files.
+- An elegant global directory based metafields sync approach using JSON files.
-- TypeScript/JavaScript transpilation using [TSUP](https://tsup.egoist.sh/) and [ESBuild](https://esbuild.github.io/)
+- TypeScript/JavaScript transpilation using [ESBuild](https://esbuild.github.io/).
 - SCSS/CSS transpilation using SASS Dart and [PostCSS](https://postcss.org/).
 - SVG Sprite and inlined SVG snippet generation using [SVGO](https://github.com/svg/svgo).
-- Intelligent path mapping capabilities for custom theme directory structures.
-- Digests existing build tool configurations for asset transformations.
+- Digests and spawns existing build tools for asset transformations.
 - Prompt based CLI/TUI and exposed module API for script usage.

 ### Why?

 I have been working on the Shopify platform for last several years and nothing the Shopify team maintain or have produced has actually helped me.
-Shopify's tooling tends to impede upon my productivity and alternatives like Theme Kit fail to achieve fluidity.
+Shopify's tooling tends to impede upon my productivity and alternatives like the Shopify CLI fail to achieve fluidity.
 Syncify is how I believe theme creation, development and maintenance should be handled.
 It's fast, flexible, extensible, scalable and will not lock you into some restrictive workflow and setup apparatus.

+_Powerful and productive tooling built by a developer for developers_

 # Install